-1. Operations of The Sahara Forest Project Launch Station.
-The Launch Station will be a platform case for international cooperation on food, water and energy production in arid areas.
-It will also serve as a tool for value engineering and cost optimization for the future phases of the project and provide learning about market characteristics.
+Operations of The Sahara Forest Project Launch Station.
+The current Launch Station is a platform for international cooperation on food, water and energy production in arid areas.
+It also serves as a tool for value engineering and cost optimization for the future phases of the project, and provides learning about market characteristics.